DDF95/ai-srt-translator/README.md

 ```bash
 python3 translate_srt.py path/to/file.srt destination_language
 ```
-The translated `.srt` file will be saved in the same original fil's directorye.
+The translated `.srt` file will be saved in the same original file's directory.

 ## Requirements
 - Python 3.8+